Azure/terraform-azurerm-avm-res-desktopvirtualization-applicationgroup/README.md

 - `skip_service_principal_aad_check` - If set to true, skips the Azure Active Directory check for the service principal in the tenant.
 Defaults to false.
 - `condition` - The condition which will be used to scope the role assignment.
 - `condition_version` - The version of the condition syntax.
 Valid values are '2.0'.
+- `role_assignment_description` - (Optional) The description for this Role Assignment.
+Changing this forces a new resource to be created.
+- `role_assignment_name` - (Optional) A unique UUID/GUID for this Role Assignment

 > Note: only set `skip_service_principal_aad_check` to true if you are assigning a role to a service principal.